-4.3 The Council undertakes consultation with statutory and other consultees on the majority of planning applications that are received, for example with West Sussex County Council, English Heritage, Natural England and Highways England (see para 3.4 for further details).
+4.3 The council undertakes consultation with statutory and other consultees on the majority of planning applications that are received.
+Statutory consultees are under a duty to provide a 'substantive response' and include, for example, West Sussex County Council, Historic England, Natural England and National Highways (see para 3.4 for further details).
 Pre-application consultation may also be undertaken by developers.

-Pre-application consultation
+Developer-led pre-application consultation

-- 4.4 This is consultation undertaken by a developer before a planning application is submitted, usually on larger schemes.
-It can be a helpful stage as discussion between a developer and local residents can help to identify potential problems or improvements that could be made to proposals at an early stage.
-This can benefit local people by enabling their input into the design of proposals to help ensure development is acceptable, and can also assist developers by reducing the scope for objections at a later stage. - 4.5 The Development Management Service strongly recommends that developers undertake pre-application consultation with local residents and organisations, in addition to that undertaken with the Council, prior to submitting any planning application for significant development.
-Developers undertaking pre-application consultation are asked to address the commitments identified in this document on page 5.
-In particular we would ask developers undertaking pre-application consultation to: - Set clear objectives and agree the consultation approach, including who will be consulted, with Development Management - Let people know what the application is proposing, and be clear about what they can influence by making comments
+- 4.4 This applies to consultation undertaken by a developer before a planning application is submitted, usually for major schemes.
+It can be helpful in identifying potential problems or improvements that could be made to proposals at an early stage.
+This can benefit local communities by enabling their input into the design of proposals to help ensure development is acceptable and can also assist developers by reducing the scope for objections at a later stage. - 4.5 The Development Management Service strongly recommends that developers undertake pre-application consultation with local residents and other consultees, in addition to that undertaken with the council, prior to submitting any planning application for significant development.
+Developers undertaking pre-application consultation are asked to address the commitments identified in this document (para 3.1).
+In particular, we would ask developers undertaking pre-application consultation to: - Set clear objectives and agree the consultation approach with Development Management, including who will be consulted; - Let people know what the application is proposing and be clear about what they can influence by making comments;